-Are you considering the adventuring life of a travel nurse but not sure what locale might fit your fancy?
-Whether it’s glittering lights, surf swell or towering terrain, there’s a point on the map with your name on it.
+Are you considering the adventurous life of a travel nurse for the first time, but not sure what locale might fit your fancy?
+Whether it’s glittering lights, surf swell or towering terrain, there’s a city on the map with your name on it.
+Check our recommendation for the top 10 cities for new travel nurses.

 Who doesn’t love roses?
 Or 8,000 of them!
 The International Rose Garden is a must see in Portland along with the Saturday Market, the nation’s largest weekly open-air arts and crafts market.
 Many adore Portland for its accessibility to the great outdoors.
 Whether it’s biking, hiking, camping or paddling, Portland is home to more than 275 parks and 14,000 acres of wide-open spaces.

-More on Portland?
+More on travel nursing in Portland?
 Read our post on 9 Reasons to Place in Portland.

 If powder is your jam, the Mile-High City puts you right in the mix with easy access to several world-renowned ski resorts.
 The heart of Denver has something for everyone including the Denver Botanic Gardens or The Source, a 19th-century warehouse that’s the city’s hottest destination for foodies with local brewers, bakers, specialty grocers and craftsmen all under one roof.